Supertalent: Season 11 (2024)

 The eleventh season premiered on 29 September 2024.
 Tamia Šeme won by earning more than 47% of the viewers' votes.

 Season 12 (2025)

-The twelfth season is set to premiere in Autumn 2025.
+The twelfth season premiered on 28 September 2025.
+The season was won by Duo Turkeev & Kids.

+Season 13 (2026)

+The thirteenth season premiered on 27 September 2026 on Nova TV, with the episodes released a day earlier on Nova Play.